-Roles and Responsibilities
+Roles and Responsibilities of School Nurses

 School nursing is a specialized practice of public health nursing that promotes and protects individual student health, facilitates development, and advances academic success.

 Mesquite ISD employs registered nurses to serve as school nurses and substitute school nurses in the clinic.
 School nurses work with students and their families, school personnel, the community, and health care providers to advocate for student health and a healthy school environment.